roshanavand/infrastructure/README.md

 $ berks upload
 ```

-Use the output data from stack cration to bootstrap the nodes:
+Use the output data from stack creation to bootstrap the nodes:
 ```sh
 $ knife bootstrap <PUBLIC_DNS_FOR_EC2> --ssh-user ec2-user --sudo --identity-file <PATH_TO_YOUR_AWS_KEYPAIR_PEM> --run-list hello_world -N <NAME_OF_THE_NODE>
 ```